bigdata-i523/hid201/project/README.md

 Thus for convenience it may be easier to use an SD card that has opencv installed

 * The complete working setup of the raspberry pi can be found at smith research center.

-* The programs have been added to /etc/rc.local and should run automatically on the raspberry pi when it boots up
+* The program wasn not added to rc.local as we dont know bwforehand the IP address of the MQTT broker

-* You can also use Makefile to run this if testing on a new raspberry pi.
+* You can also use Makefile to setup the libraries if testing on a new raspberry pi.